jiyajahnavi/AmiPYQ/README.md

 ![Amipyq Logo](assets/logo.png)
-# 📚 amiPYQ – Your Ultimate College PYQ Archive for Amity University
+# 📚 AmiPYQ – Your Ultimate College PYQ Archive for Amity University

-Welcome to **Amipyq**, the go-to platform for Amity University students to easily access and contribute previous year question papers (PYQs) from 2014 to the present.
+Welcome to **AmiPYQ**, the go-to platform for Amity University students to easily access and contribute previous year question papers (PYQs) from 2014 to the present.
 Designed with simplicity and community spirit, Amipyq helps every student prepare effectively and excel in their exams.